-(3) For the year ended December 31, 2023, gain on sales of assets and businesses, net includes pre-tax gain on sale of \$106 related to the Glycolic Acid Transaction.
-For the year ended December 31, 2022, gain on sale of assets and businesses, net includes pre-tax gain on sale of \$5 related to the Beaumont Transaction and \$18 related to the Pascagoula Transaction.
-For the year ended December 31, 2021, gain on sale of assets and businesses, net includes pre-tax gain on sale of \$5 related to the Beaumont Transaction and \$18 related to the Pascagoula Transaction.
-For the year ended December 31, 2021, gain on sale of assets and businesses, net includes pre-tax gain on sale of \$112 associated with the sale of the Company's Mining Solutions business.
-Refer to "Note 4 - Acquisitions and Divestitures" for further details.

-(4) Exchange (losses) gains, net includes gains and losses on the Company's foreign currency forward contracts that have not been designated as a cash flow hedge.

-(5) Non-operating pension and other post-retirement employee benefit income represents the non-service cost component of net periodic pension income (cost).
+- (1) For the year ended December 31, 2022, miscellaneous income includes proceeds from a settlement of a patent infringement matter relating to certain copolymer patents associated with the Company's Advanced Performance Materials segment. - (2) Royalty income is primarily from technology licensing. - (3) For the year ended December 31, 2023, gain on sale of assets and businesses, net includes pre-tax gain on sale of \$106 related to the Glycolic Acid Transaction.
+For the year ended December 31, 2022, gain on sale of assets and businesses, net includes pre-tax gain on sale of \$5 to the Beaumont Transaction and \$18 related to the Pascagoula Transaction.
+Refer to "Note 4 Acquisitions and Divestitures" for further details. - (4) Exchange (losses), net includes gains and losses on the Company's foreign currency forward contracts that have not been designated as a cash flow hedge. - (5) Non-operating pension and other post-retirement employee benefit income represents the non-service cost component of net periodic pension income.